 The flowering Senna tree is an excellent specimen for a protected area.
 It can be a little fickle in a hard freeze so I recommend planting it in a south end of your yard away from the northern exposure.
 Mine is planted close to my home and has done beautifully over the winters and can reach heights and widths of 10 x 10.
 This plant is a huge hummingbird attractor.

 Golden Showers Thryallis is an awesome Austin plant though listed as zones 9-10, this plant does fabulously in zones 8b in a protected area.
-Use this plant along a southern exposure fence, among a large landscape like mine where there are layers but plenty of sun or as a hedge plant in front or back of your home.
+Use this plant along a southern exposure fence, among a large landscape where there are layers but plenty of sun, or as a hedge plant.
 Because of its open airy stature it is a lovely shrub alternative to the “boxier” varieties.

 Evergreen to semi evergreen, color all summer long and great for sun to part sun areas.
 Low water and little to no maintenance.

 A texturally interesting shade plant that sports yellow flowers followed by dark blue berries.
 The feathery foliage plays beautifully in filtered light and the low maintenance shrub is low water once established.
 Deer resistant, 2.5 x 2.5ish.